pns-si5-soa/box-20-21-team-a/README.md

 Alexandre Longordo : 100 <br/>
 Thomas Colomban : 100

+All members worked equally and had the same level of involvement.

 ### What should be expected when running
 `~$ ./prepare.sh`
 Runs docker-compose build to load and build all dockers images